puppetlabs/puppetlabs-apt/README.md

 #### apt_key

-A native Puppet type and provider for managing GPG keys for APT is provided by this module.
+A native Puppet type and provider for managing GPG keys for Apt is provided by this module.

 ```
 apt_key { 'puppetlabs':